forgotten-pillar/fp-notes/content/doctrine/end-time/john-the-baptist.md

 > [!bible] [Malachi 3:1 - KJV](https://www.biblegateway.com/passage/?search=Malachi+3:1&version=kjv)
 > <sup>**1**</sup> Behold, **I will send my messenger**, and **he shall prepare the way before me**: and the Lord, whom ye seek, shall suddenly come to his temple, even the messenger of the covenant, whom ye delight in: behold, he shall come, saith the LORD of hosts.

 > [!bible] [Malachi 4:5-6 - KJV](https://www.biblegateway.com/passage/?search=Malachi+4:5-6&version=kjv)
 > <sup>**5**</sup> Behold, I will send you **Elijah the prophet** before the coming of the great and dreadful day of the LORD:
 > <sup>**6**</sup> And **he shall turn the heart of the fathers to the children, and the heart of the children to their fathers**, lest I come and smite the earth with a curse.

+Application for 144k:
+- The mission/purpose is clearly set: we are clearly to "*prepare the way of the LORD*", before Christ's second coming - "*before the coming of the great and dreadful day of the LORD*"
+- The message needs to be given, and there will be a voice "*that crieth in the wilderness*".
+The wilderness of John the Baptist is a concept of a modern outputs center
+- Mission is to turn the heart of the fathers to the children, and the heart of the children to their father - In [Luke 1:16-17](https://www.biblegateway.com/passage/?search=Luke+1.16-17&version=KJV) explains that "*many of the children of Israel shall he turn to the Lord their God*," and "*turn the hearts of the fathers to the children, and **the disobedient to the wisdom of the just**; to make ready a people prepared for the Lord*."
 ## Announcement of John's Birth

 > [!bible] [Luke 1:5-25 - KJV](https://www.biblegateway.com/passage/?search=Luke+1:5-25&version=kjv)